osm2pgsql-dev/osm2pgsql-website/_manual/10-generalization.md

 to configure the generalization.
 Generalization will only work together with the *flex* output.

-**The documenation in this chapter is incomplete.
+**The documentation in this chapter is incomplete.
 We are working on it...**

 ### Overview